While that might sound like a complete cop-out (and a pretty useless statement), it couldn’t be further away from the truth.

 The diaphragm is designed to move back and forth and this is how the vibrations are recognized.

 While there are many classifications of microphones, there are two main types of microphone we talk about in production – Condenser and Dynamic.

 What Are Condenser Microphones?

-Condenser microphones are typically used for recording sounds with intricacy and detail, which is
+Condenser microphones (such as the Neumann TLM102 or 103) are typically used for recording sounds with intricacy and detail, which is

 why they are often used for vocal tracking.
 They are however quite fragile and need to be put away